Preparing for Your Parents' Aging - What Families Should Discuss Before Care Begins

 2. Housing Preferences

 Stay at home or consider a facility?
 Need for accessibility modifications?
 Proximity or co-living possibilities?
-Knowing parents' wishes in advance smooths decision-making.
-(Books on caregiving preparation can also be helpful)
+Knowing a parent's wishes in advance smooths decision-making.
+Confirming whether they would accept entering a facility prevents conflicts among siblings when the time comes.
+Books on caregiving preparation can also be helpful

 3. Medical and End-of-Life Wishes